Program Information for Current Students

 a) Educational Research 700A and 700B;

-- Learning Sciences requires 9 units, 3 units of which must focus on Learning Sciences at the 700-level.
+- Learning Sciences requires 9 units which must focus on Learning Sciences.

 You can view current Graduate Programs in Education course schedules by visiting the PhD homepage.